loganpaulmatheny/places-nps/README.md

 ## Ideas for future iterations
 - Be able to differentiate between places a user would like to go vs. have already visited
 - Take notes on your favorite parks
+- Implement better loading experience for users with a rotating compass

 ### Long Term
 - Use this app as a starting spot for an application leveraging a maps API to save collections of locations that you've visited/